MicrosoftDocs/winui-api/microsoft.ui.dispatching/dispatcherqueue_tryenqueue_530434839.md

 ## -description

-Adds a task to the [DispatcherQueue](dispatcherqueue.md) which will be executed on the thread associated with the DispatcherQueue.
+Adds a task to the [DispatcherQueue](dispatcherqueue.md) that will be executed on the thread associated with the DispatcherQueue with the specified priority.

 ## -parameters

 ### -param priority

-The priority of the task, such as Low, Normal, or High.
+The priority of the task (such as Low, Normal, or High).

 ### -param callback